music-encoding/guidelines/v4/elements/music.md

                   <div class="classBox" title="elements having music as direct children">
                      <div class="classHeading"><label class="classLabel">elements having music as direct children</label><span class="classDesc"></span></div>
                      <div class="classContent">
-                        <div class="elementDef def"><span class="ident element" title="Contains a composite musical text, grouping together a sequence of distinct musical texts (or groups of such musical texts) which are regarded as a unit for some purpose, for example, the collected works of a composer."><a class="link_odd_elementSpec" href="{{ site.baseurl }}/{{ page.version }}/elements/group.html">group</a></span><span class="elementDesc desc">Contains a single musical text of any kind, whether unitary or composite, for example,
+                        <div class="elementDef def"><span class="ident element" title="Contains a composite musical text, grouping together a sequence of distinct musical texts (or groups of such musical texts) which are regarded as a unit for some purpose, for example, the collected works of a composer."><a class="link_odd_elementSpec" href="{{ site.baseurl }}/{{ page.version }}/elements/group.html">group</a></span><span class="elementDesc desc">Contains a composite musical text, grouping together a sequence of distinct musical
-                              an
-                              etude, opera, song cycle, symphony, or anthology of piano solos.</span></div>
+                              texts
+                              (or groups of such musical texts) which are regarded as a unit for some purpose, for example,
+                              the collected works of a composer.</span></div>
-                        <div class="elementDef def"><span class="ident element" title="Contains a single MEI-conformant document, consisting of an MEI header and a musical text, either in isolation or as part of an meiCorpus element."><a class="link_odd_elementSpec" href="{{ site.baseurl }}/{{ page.version }}/elements/mei.html">mei</a></span><span class="elementDesc desc">Contains a single musical text of any kind, whether unitary or composite, for example,
+                        <div class="elementDef def"><span class="ident element" title="Contains a single MEI-conformant document, consisting of an MEI header and a musical text, either in isolation or as part of an meiCorpus element."><a class="link_odd_elementSpec" href="{{ site.baseurl }}/{{ page.version }}/elements/mei.html">mei</a></span><span class="elementDesc desc">Contains a single MEI-conformant document, consisting of an MEI header and a musical
-                              an
-                              etude, opera, song cycle, symphony, or anthology of piano solos.</span></div>
+                              text,
+                              either in isolation or as part of an meiCorpus element.</span></div>
                      </div>
                   </div>
                </div>